top of page

 Current Available Positions

-Graduate: Applications for Fall 2023 are closed.
-Students who are accepted at UW in ChemE, BioE, or MolES PhD programs will have the opportunity to meet with Prof. Nance and Nance lab members, and discuss specific project details in September-November 2023.
-Rotations for BioE or MolE students are not available until Winter or Spring 2024 and are discussed on a case by case basis.
+Graduate: MS and PhD applications for Fall 2024 are closed.
+Students who are accepted at UW in ChemE, BioE, or MolES PhD programs will have the opportunity to meet with Prof. Nance and Nance lab members, and discuss specific project details in September-November 2024.
+Rotations for BioE or MolE students are not available until Winter or Spring 2025 and are discussed on a case by case basis.

 If you are an MSTP (MD/PhD) student and interested in the lab, please email Dr. Nance (eanance@uw.edu) directly.